Coronavirus spreads faster outside China, stoking global fears

 However, WHO chief Tedros Adhanom Ghebreyesus advised diplomats in Geneva on Wednesday against speaking of a pandemic - which the WHO defines as the worldwide spread of a new disease.

+As panic increased, Mexican authorities barred a cruise ship from docking at one of its ports over what the ship’s company said was a single case of common seasonal flu.

-The WHO says the outbreak peaked in China around Feb.
-2, after measures that included isolating its epicenter Hubei province.
+The WHO says the outbreak in China peaked around Feb.
+2, after measures that included isolating its epicentre Hubei province.
 It said only 10 new cases were reported in China on Tuesday outside Hubei.

+There is no known vaccine for the virus.
+U.S. pharmaceutical firm Gilead Sciences Inc (GILD.O) said on Wednesday it had started two late-stage studies to test its experimental antiviral drug remdesivir in humans.

+As the cases have rippled outwards, the effects on large gatherings have increased.
+In Japan, Prime Minister Shinzo Abe called for sports and cultural events to be scrapped or curtailed for two weeks as concern mounted for the 2020 Tokyo Olympics, while sources told Reuters the International Monetary Fund was considering whether to make its April meeting in Washington virtual.

 The diagnosis coincided with the carnival holiday, a peak time for domestic travel.
 Brazil’s stock index fell over 7%.